-On 1 January 1923, the Brisbane Tramway Trust took over the Brisbane Tramway Company.
+On 1 January 1923 the Brisbane Tramway Trust took over the Brisbane Tramway Company.
 During the period 1918-1922, no new lines or extensions were built, and few rolling stock constructed (in spite of growing traffic and serious overcrowding) due to the company nearing the end of its franchise.
-After the takeover, an urgent works program began, with most shelters of four poster design being constructed in the period 1925-1940.
+After the takeover, an urgent works program began, with most shelters of two-post design being constructed in the period 1925-1940.

-In 1930, the line was extended to Rainworth with the terminus located next to Rainworth primary school.
+In 1930, the line was extended to Rainworth with the terminus located on Boundary Road next to Rainworth Primary School.
 As with many suburbs of Brisbane, the arrival of the tram service encouraged further residential development in the area.
-Many fine examples of interwar homes can be seen along the tram route on Boundary Road.
-Waiting sheds were constructed to encourage usage.
-Built during the Great Depression, it was constructed as part of a Brisbane City Council works program to alleviate unemployment.
-This particular shelter is marked on a Brisbane City Council map for 1939-40 and is a 'standard four-post waiting shelter' or 'A type' built to a 1932 design.
+Many fine examples of Interwar homes can be seen along the tram route on Boundary Road.
+Waiting sheds (of a 1932 design) were constructed to encourage usage.
+Built during the Great Depression, they were constructed as part of a Brisbane City Council works program to alleviate unemployment.
+This particular shelter is marked on a BCC map for 1939-40 and is classed as a 'standard small type shelter shed'.